Roy Campbell (poet): Meeting and cohabitation

 Mary Garman was then living in a flat near Regent Square with her sister Kathleen.
 The sisters regularly paid court to young artists and musicians and often hosted bohemian parties.
-Although Mary was already intimately involved with the Dutch composer Bernard van Dieren, Roy Campbell caught her attention immediately when she first saw him.
-Mary later wrote, "My sister Kathleen... and I were riding on the top of a bus in Tottenham Court Road...
+Although Mary was already intimately involved with the Dutch composer Bernard van Dieren, Campbell caught her attention immediately when she first saw him.
+Mary later wrote, "My sister Kathleen ... and I were riding on the top of a bus in Tottenham Court Road ...
 When we saw Roy for the first time.
 He got off the bus when we did and made for the Eiffel Tower Restaurant in Charlotte Street.
 We were quite intrigued, he was so good-looking, so foreign, who could he be?
 Once inside the restaurant he went straight to a table where a golden-haired girl, Iris Tree, was sitting alone, evidently waiting for him."

-When they formally met a few weeks later Roy found himself confronted with, "the most beautiful woman I had ever seen."
+When they formally met a few weeks later Roy found himself confronted with "the most beautiful woman I had ever seen."

 The homeless Campbell was invited by Mary and Kathleen to move in with them.
 Their daughter, Teresa Campbell, would later write, "In their different ways they were trying to escape convention.
 As my mother was always saying when she was about eighty – 'Roy and I were the first Hippies' and she seemed very proud of the fact."
 In the evenings, the three would lie arm in arm next to the fire, and Campbell would read his poetry aloud and would entertain both women with stories of his adventures in Provence and in the South African bush.
-For a time, Bernard van Dieren continued to visit the Garman sisters' flat, but eventually he admitted defeat.
+For a time, van Dieren continued to visit the Garman sisters' flat, but eventually he admitted defeat.
 Kathleen was the mistress and muse of the married American sculptor Jacob Epstein, who was "violently jealous" and certain that Campbell was sleeping with both sisters.

 In the winter of 1921, just two months after they had met, Campbell accompanied Mary and Kathleen to their family's estate at Oakeswell Hall, near Wednesbury, Staffordshire, to spend Christmas with the Garman family.
-Upon their arrival, Kathleen Garman said to her father, "Father, this is Roy, who's going to marry Mary."
+Upon their arrival, Kathleen Garman said to her father: "Father, this is Roy, who's going to marry Mary."
 Horrified, Dr. Garman cried, "My eldest daughter?!
 To a complete stranger?!"
 Campbell later admitted that he felt deeply uncomfortable during the visit and knew that the eyes of the Garman family were always watching him.
 At first, desperate for them to accept him, Campbell refused to drink wine during meals.
 In time, however, he was regularly escaping the anxiety of the visit by going on drunken binges at the local pub.
-In response, Dr. Garman tried to persuade his daughter to call off the wedding, saying that she was, "marrying a dipsomaniac."
+In response, Dr. Garman tried to persuade his daughter to call off the wedding, saying that she was "marrying a dipsomaniac".
 Campbell's daughter Anna later wrote, "All their good sense was useless.
 My parents already considered themselves eternal partners."